 Developing effective vaccines and antiviral therapies against hMPV is a complex task that requires extensive research, clinical trials, and a thorough understanding of the virus's pathogenesis.
 Traditional methods of testing and evaluating potential treatments can be time-consuming and costly.
 This is where human challenge studies come into play, offering a valuable tool to expedite the development process while maintaining safety and ethical standards.

 Speeding up Vaccine Development: Human challenge studies offer a controlled environment that allows Pharma and Biotech companies to quickly assess the safety and efficacy of potential hMPV vaccines.
-By intentionally infecting volunteers with the virus, valuable data can be obtained on vaccine performance, dosing, and immune response within a shorter timeframe.
+By intentionally infecting participants with the virus, valuable data can be obtained on vaccine performance, dosing, and immune response within a shorter timeframe.

 Enabling Antiviral Development: In addition to vaccines, hMPV challenge studies provide a powerful tool for testing the efficacy of antiviral therapies.
 The effectiveness of various treatments in combating hMPV infections can be evaluated, helping to identify potential candidates for further development.